 What should I look for when I want to buy a waist harness?

-A waist harness must be the correct size and have the appropriate level of stiffness to fit perfectly and provide you with the necessary support.
-You can check the recommended size in the size chart of each harness next to the product description in our online store.
+A waist harness must be the correct size and have the appropriate level of stiffness to fit perfectly and provide the necessary support.
+You can check the recommended size in the size chart for each harness alongside the product description in our online store.
 Whether you should choose a flexible (softshell) or rigid (hardshell) harness depends on your skills and preferences.
-If you are unsure, contact us for advice!
+If you're not sure, contact us for advice!

 Should I use a waist harness?

 If you are already an advanced kitesurfer, a waist harness is excellent because it offers you more freedom of movement.
-As a beginner in kitesurfing or if you have back problems, a seat harness can be an advantage.
+As a beginner kitesurfer or if you have back problems, a seat harness can be an advantage.

-There is no "waist harness for beginners."
-The important thing is that the waist harness fits you well, so it doesn't move too much up or down and doesn't cause you discomfort.
 Some brands offer a hybrid harness that can be used both as a seat harness and a waist harness, thanks to the detachable leg straps.
-This gives you the option to try what is best for you at each stage of learning.
+This gives you the option to try what works best for you at each learning stage.
 In general, you should start with a flexible harness (softshell), which is more comfortable, and then switch to a rigid harness (hardshell) if you prefer.

 What are the advantages and disadvantages of a waist harness compared to a seat harness?